edak64/Urbanisation/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
+3. Replace the placeholders in the `firebase.js` file with your Firebase project's credentials.
-3. Run `npm install` to install all dependencies.
+4. Run `npm install` to install all dependencies.
-4. Start the app with the `expo start` command.
+5. Start the app with the `expo start` command.
 This will start the Metro Bundler and open up a new tab in your web browser.

 ## Login Information

 - To login as an administrator, register with the email `eddy@gmail.com`.
 Afterwards, login with the same email.
-As an administrator, you have the ability to add or erase a bottle of wine to or from the database.
+As an administrator, you have the ability to add or erase a bottle to or from the database.
 - To login as a regular user, you can register and login with any other email.

 ## Running the OCR API